PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/preparation/README.md

 ### 3. Prepping your containers and accelerators
 - This refers to Chapter 4 in the book, which also has some great references.
 - Here's a [link](https://github.com/aws/deep-learning-containers) to the AWS Deep Learning Containers.
 Pro tip - all the frameworks and packages work really well here right off the bat!
+- Some documentation for using [Docker containers with SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/docker-containers.html)

 ### 4. Distribution fundamentals